Company Logo - Home Link

 8. See a Stand-up Comedy Performance

-For even more opportunities, check out this list of stand-up comedy shows in Los Angeles.
+For additional shows, check this list of stand-up comedy shows in the Los Angeles area in April.

 9. Step Back in Time at the Renaissance Festival

-On weekends from April 8th - May 21st, 2023 you can enjoy the original Renaissance festival.
+On weekends from April 6th to May 19th, 2024 you can enjoy the original Renaissance festival.

-Take a day to visit the Renaissance Faire which has drawn more than five million people since its inception as a way to create “living history” in 1963.
+Take a day to visit the Renaissance Pleasure Faire.
+It has drawn more than five million people since its inception in 1963, started as a way of sharing “living history.”

 Guests of all ages will enjoy live entertainment, creative food choices, activities,